mgcooper/icemodel/README.md

 ## Background

 `IceModel` is based on models of glacier ice and snowpack described in Liston et al (1999) and Jordan (1991) (*SNTHERM*).
-State variables are ice temperature and liquid water content, from which hydrologic and thermodynamic quantities are computed, including meltwater runoff.
+State variables are ice temperature and liquid water content, from which various hydrologic and thermodynamic quantities are computed, including the flux of meltwater runoff.

-Following Liston et al (1999), `IceModel` uses the two-stream radiative transfer model described in Schlatter (1972), updated with spectral detail following Brandt and Warren (1993).
-The surface energy balance largely follows Liston et al (1999), including the turbulent flux parameterization based on Monin-Obukhov similarity theory (Monin & Obukhov, 1954). `IceModel` draws on both Liston et al (1999) and *SNTHERM* for subsurface thermodynamics, including the vapor diffusion parameterization, but implements an enthalpy-conserving phase change numerical scheme described in Clark et al. (2021) and Swaminathan and Voller (1993).
+Following Liston et al (1999), `IceModel` implements the two-stream radiative transfer model described in Schlatter (1972), updated with spectral detail following Brandt and Warren (1993).
+The surface energy balance largely follows Liston et al (1999), including the turbulent flux parameterization based on Monin-Obukhov similarity theory (Monin & Obukhov, 1954). `IceModel` follows both Liston et al (1999) and *SNTHERM* for subsurface thermodynamics, including representations of solar radiative heating, conductive heat transfer, and vapor diffusion, but implements an enthalpy-conserving numerical phase change scheme described in Clark et al. (2021) and Swaminathan and Voller (1993).

-A brief technical description is available [here](https://github.com/mgcooper/icemodel/blob/main/docs/IcemodelTechnicalDoc.pdf).
+A technical description is available [here](https://github.com/mgcooper/icemodel/blob/main/docs/IcemodelTechnicalDoc.pdf).

 <!-- `icemodel` solves the unsteady one-dimensional heat equation: